-3. Main Physical, Paradigmatic and Value-based Driving Forces influence the direct drivers (Reid et al. 2005).
-The direct drivers include: 1) land and sea use changes (including deforestation) leading to liquidation, fragmentation and degradation of habitats; 2) pollution of environment leading to its eutrophication, acidification, alkalinization or contamination; 3) overexploitation of natural resources - e.g., excessive extraction of water or overfishing impacting marine ecosystems; 4) climate change, increasing drought and desertification and accompanied by ocean acidification; 5) spread of invasive species, arrival of new weeds, pests and pathogens.
+3. Main Physical, Paradigmatic and Valuebased Driving Forces

+There are numerous and complex driving forces of environmental deterioration.
+The direct drivers directly disturb land and ecosystems, while the indirect ones significantly influence the direct drivers (Reid et al. 2005).
+The direct drivers include: 1. land and sea use changes (including deforestation) leading to liquidation, fragmentation and degradation of habitats; 2. pollution of environment leading to its eutrophication, acidification, alkalinization or contamination; 3. overexploitation of natural resources - e.g., excessive extraction of water or overfishing impacting marine ecosystems; 4. climate change, increasing drought and desertification and accompanied by ocean acidification; 5. spread of invasive species, of new weeds, pests and pathogens.